You are here

 Building the Critical Flexible Components for Wearable Medical Devices

 Fabrico Medical’s design engineers can assist medical or contract manufacturers with building the flexible components for these devices.
-Based upon significant experience with stick-to-skin applications, our engineering team selects the right adhesive material that is worn by the patient based upon a variety of factors, such as wear time, adhesion strength, and skin condition of the application area.
+Based upon significant experience with stick-to-skin applications, our engineering team selects the right form factor and adhesive material that is worn by the patient based upon a variety of aspects, such as wear time, adhesion strength, and skin condition of the application area.

 Adhesion to skin and medical devices requires balancing the need for a strong bond to hold the device in place for as long as the treatment requires, and the ability to remove or reposition it without causing skin trauma, such as skin tears or stripping.
 Constant skin re-adherence can cause irritation and potentially infection, especially if the adhesive is too aggressive.

 Fabrico Medical works with premier suppliers of medical adhesive materials, such as 3M, who have developed proprietary formulations that provide a strong bond while being easily removed from skin.

 In addition to material selection, Fabrico Medical’s manufacturing experts can recommend fabrication and assembly techniques required from prototyping to high-speed production to create parts and devices in virtually any shape or size, while also assisting with the integration of electronics, on-board controllers, and human interfaces that contain buttons or small screens.

 Fabrico Medical offers Class 10,000 (ISO 7) clean room manufacturing of patch pumps to ensure they can be produced, assembled, and packaged without contamination.